KoljaWindeler/ESP8266_mqtt_pwm_pir_temp/JKW_MQTT_PWM_PIR_TEMP/src/Readme.md

 		    optimistic: false
 		    brightness_scale: 99

+### Audio
+	Configuration string: "AUD"
+	Purpose: will provide a server (port 5522) that consumes special audio streams (send by a Raspberry).
+Output is the RX pin.
+	Sub-Topic(s): Sub-Topic(s): none, consumes direct streams

+### Frequency counter
+	Configuration string: "FRE"
+	Purpose: Counts pin toggles on a definable GPIO and reports them once a minute.
+E.g. count kw/h via LED pulse Sub-Topic(s): "freq"

+### Husqvarna
+	Configuration string: "HUS"
+	Purpose: Can controll a husqvarna automover via soft serial.
+This is untested.
+	Sub-Topic(s): "husqvarna_mode_[...]"

+### Night light
+	Configuration string: "NL"
+	Purpose: Sets the mini LED on the SonOff Touch, subscribs to a global non device specific topic Sub-Topic(s): "nightlight"

+### Uptime
+	Configuration string: "UT"
+	Purpose: Counts the time that a pin is in a defined state (e.g. counts seconds of "there is rain" from my rain sensor) Sub-Topic(s): "uptime"

 ### WiFi Configuration Access Point
 Todo, but basically a copy of the WiFiManager.
 Enhanced with some mqtt data saving / loading.